SamAkinbile/Hangman/README.md

 #### Starting a New Round

-- Initiate a round where the computer chooses a word.
+- Initiate a round where the computer chooses an unrevealed word.

   #### Return player